ebx/kbsky/README.md

 ### Local deployment (for local testing)
 1. Modify the version in `build.gradle.kts` in both root and any other modified project (mainly core and auth).
-2. Build the project from the root - `jvmjar` - this will build the JAR files
+2. Build the project from the root - Build > `jvmjar` - this will build the JAR files
-3. Publish to your local Maven cache -  `publishJvmPubliscationToMavenLocal`.
+3. Publish to your local Maven cache - Publish > `publishJvmPubliscationToMavenLocal`.
 Once this has run, ensure your local Maven cache has the correct dependencies.

 ### EBX deployment
 1. Modify the version in `build.gradle.kts` in both root and any other modified project (mainly